7 Simple Steps to Increase Your Credit Score

 That’s why it’s a good idea to always keep an eye on your credit.
 There are many paid credit monitoring services out there, but you can do the job yourself for free by checking your credit report at regular intervals.

-You’re allowed one free credit report from each of the three credit bureaus every year.
+You’re allowed one free credit report from each of the three major credit bureaus every year.
 Your report is accessible via AnnualCreditReport.com.
 If you stagger these check-ins throughout the year and mark it on your calendar — once every four months — you can watch closely for any errors.
 You can also use Chase Credit Journey or Credit Sesame to notify you when there are changes to your credit report.

 2. Pay Bills On Time